Berlusconi U-turn secures Italian government survival

 President Giorgio Napolitano, an 88-year-old veteran who has delayed his own retirement to try and broker a viable compromise that can steer Italy out of crisis, praised Letta's "firmness" in parliament.
 "The main thing is the government has stood the test," he said in a statement.
 But he warned it against allowing a return to a daily round of aggressive political rhetoric.

-He also pledged to reform the widely criticised electoral law which gives the two houses of parliament equal powers and makes it difficult for any party to win a functioning majority.
+He also pledged to reform the widely criticized electoral law which gives the two houses of parliament equal powers and makes it difficult for any party to win a functioning majority.

 FARCE